lakekeeper/lakekeeper/docs/docs/concepts.md

 ### Roles
 Projects can contain multiple Roles, allowing Roles to be reused in all Warehouses within the Project.
-Roles can be nested arbitrarily.
+Roles can be nested arbitrarily, meaning that a role can contain other roles within it.
 Roles can be provisioned automatically using the `/management/v1/roles` (Todo check) endpoint or manually created via the UI.
 We are looking into SCIM support to simplify role provisioning.
 Please consider upvoting the corresponding [Github Issue](https://github.com/lakekeeper/lakekeeper/issues/497) if this would be of interest to you.

+## Dropping Tables
+Currently all tables stored in Lakekeeper are assumed to be managed by Lakekeeper.
+The concept of "external" tables will follow in a later release.
+When managed tables are dropped, Lakekeeper removes all files of these tables in the storage.

 ## Soft Deletion
 In Lakekeeper, warehouses can enable soft deletion.
 If soft deletion is enabled for a warehouse, when a table or view is dropped, it is not immediately deleted from the catalog.
 Instead, it is marked as dropped and a job for its cleanup is scheduled.
 The table is then deleted after the warehouse specific expiration delay has passed.
 This will allow for a recovery of tables that have been dropped by accident.
 "Undropping" a table is only possible if soft-deletes are enabled for a Warehouse.

 ## Migration
 Migration is a crucial step that must be performed before starting the Lakekeeper.
 It initializes the persistent backend storage and, if enabled, the authorization system.

 For each Lakekeeper update, migration must be executed before the `serve` command can be called.
 This ensures that all necessary updates and configurations are applied to the system.
 It is possible to skip Lakekeeper versions during migration.